hillaryAHR/LIB-201/transcribing.md

 * <a href="https://docs.google.com/document/d/1Vo_YCCW18aam14CnAG8KyYYDlV37zODsFaqP_6_Flgk/edit?usp=sharing">"About the Smith Papers Collection."</a> This document gives context for the letters and describes the main contributors.
 Read this before you begin transcribing.

 ### Installations
-* Transkribus: https://readcoop.eu/transkribus/?sc=Transkribus (<a href="https://readcoop.eu/transkribus/wiki/download-and-installation/">Installation Instructions here.</a> Be sure you have Java 8 installed before installing Transkribus.
-This is in the instructions, but not in the first step.
+* Transkribus: https://readcoop.eu/transkribus/?sc=Transkribus (<a href="https://readcoop.eu/transkribus/wiki/download-and-installation/">Installation Instructions here.</a> *Be sure you have Java 8 installed before installing Transkribus.* This is in the instructions, but not in the first step.
 If you run into an issue, email your instructor!)

 ## Further reading (optional)
 *  Transkribus Transcribing Conventions, 2021.
 Read Co-op,  https://readcoop.eu/transkribus/howto/transkribus-transcription-conventions/.
 * Smithsonian, "General Instructions for Transcription and Review," https://transcription.si.edu/instructions
 * YouTube video of Hillary introducing Transkribus: https://youtu.be/szGPn0K_WWE
 * YouTube video of Hillary transcribing a letter from beginning to end: https://youtu.be/-cDD9P0rnLw
+* Interview with Bridget and Steve Pieschel about the contents of the Smith Papers letters: https://youtu.be/zPynkw9V-Q8

 # 1. Transcribing Guidelines